 Looking at it all together, this is a very expensive and time-consuming effort.
 It requires a team that knows all of your BizOps systems; has the technical chops to stand up, maintain, and query a data warehouse; and is capable of interacting with business leaders in order to extract real value from your BizOps data.
 And when you think about how much time it will take to research, evaluate, select, buy, setup and integrate all of these systems, there are additional hard costs and opportunity costs to consider.
 Is there a faster/easier/less expensive/better way?
 Yes.

-The Rekener Account Control Center is a solution that does everything we described above, automatically, so you don’t need to set up a data warehouse, ETL tool or BI tool.
+The Rekener Platform does everything we described above, automatically, so you don’t need to set up a data warehouse, ETL tool or BI tool.

-Rekener maintains the data warehouse for you, so you never need to worry about capacity, maintenance, upgrades, or any of that.
+Rekener creates and maintains the data warehouse for you, so you never need to worry about capacity, maintenance, upgrades, or any of that.

-The Account Control Center works like an ETL tool to bring your Salesforce, Marketo, HubSpot, Mixpanel, Zendesk, and other data into its data warehouse.
+Rekener has connectors, instead of having to use ETL tools to bring your Salesforce, Marketo, HubSpot, Mixpanel, Zendesk, and other data into its data warehouse.

-The Account Control Center’s analytical layer lets you perform the queries you need to make sense of the data — and you don’t need to know SQL.
+The Rekener Platform’s analytical layer lets you perform the queries you need to make sense of the data — and you don’t need to know SQL.
 It offers an intuitive drag-and-drop, pick list-style interface that gives you the power to manipulate the SQL in the data warehouse easily.
 So it’s got all the power of SQL, with the ease-of-use of pick list interfaces.
 Advanced users can also use an Excel-like querying language called Rekscript to get insights from their data.

 All of this means one important thing: you can finally take action based on the wealth of BizOps data you’ve collected throughout the account lifecycle.
 For the first time, you can analyze patterns in your accounts in order to put prioritized lists of accounts in the hands of your sales, customer success, account management, and marketing teams.
 Unlike even the most advanced data warehouse + ETL + BI systems out there, the Account Control Center goes one step farther: A unique Push to Campaign feature lets you deliver those prioritized lists directly into Salesforce, so the right rep always connects the right contact at the right time.